awesomium/net-wiki/changelogs/breaking-changes.md

 ## Breaking Changes

+The following list of changes, require refactoring your code.

 ### 1. [`JSObject.Bind(...,JavascriptMethodEventHandler)`](http://docs.awesomium.net/?tc=M_Awesomium_Core_JSObject_Bind_4) is obsolete.

 The **obsolete** [`JSObject.Bind`](http://docs.awesomium.net/?tc=M_Awesomium_Core_JSObject_Bind_4) was used to create a custom JavaScript method and bind a managed handler to it.
 The same method was used to create both *synchronous* and *asynchronous* methods that were bound to a [`JavascriptMethodEventHandler`](http://docs.awesomium.net/?tc=T_Awesomium_Core_JavascriptMethodEventHandler).